kylestetz/CLNDR/README.md

     selected: "selected"
   }

-  // click callbacks! the keyword 'this' is set to the clndr instance in all
+  // Click callbacks!
+The keyword 'this' is set to the clndr instance in all
   // callbacks.
   clickEvents: {
-    // fired whenever a calendar box is clicked.
+    // Fired whenever a calendar box is clicked.
+Returns a 'target' object
-    // returns a 'target' object containing the DOM element, any events,
+    // containing the DOM element, any events, and the date as a moment.js
+    // object.
+    click: function (target) {...},
-    // and the date as a moment.js object.
+    // Fired when a user goes to the current month and year.
+Returns a moment.js
-    click: function(target){ },
+    // object set to the correct month.
+    today: function (month) {...},
-    // fired when a user goes forward a month.
+    // Fired when a user goes forward a month.
+Returns a moment.js object set
-    // returns a moment.js object set to the correct month.
+    // to the correct month.
-    nextMonth: function(month){ },
+    nextMonth: function (month) {...},
-    // fired when a user goes back a month.
+    // Fired when a user goes back a month.
+Returns a moment.js object set to
+    // the correct month.
+    previousMonth: function (month) {...},
+    // Fires any time the month changes as a result of a click action.
+Returns
-    // returns a moment.js object set to the correct month.
+    // a moment.js object set to the correct month.
-    previousMonth: function(month){ },
+    onMonthChange: function (month) {...},
-    // fired when the next year button is clicked.
+    // Fired when the next year button is clicked.
     // returns a moment.js object set to the correct month and year.
-    nextYear: function(month) { },
+    nextYear: function (month) {...},
     // fired when the previous year button is clicked.
     // returns a moment.js object set to the correct month and year.
-    previousYear: function(month) { },
-    // fires any time the month changes as a result of a click action.
-    // returns a moment.js object set to the correct month.
-    onMonthChange: function(month) { },
+    previousYear: function (month) {...},
-    // fires any time the year changes as a result of a click action.
+    // Fires any time the year changes as a result of a click action.
+If
-    // if onMonthChange is also set, it is fired BEFORE onYearChange.
+    // onMonthChange is also set, it is fired BEFORE onYearChange.
+Returns a
-    // returns a moment.js object set to the correct month and year.
+    // moment.js object set to the correct month and year.
-    onYearChange: function(month) { },
+    onYearChange: function (month) {...},
-    // fired when a user goes to the current month & year.
+    // Fired when a user goes forward a period.
+Returns moment.js objects for
+    // the updated start and end date.
+    nextPeriod: function (start, end) {...},
-    // returns a moment.js object set to the correct month.
+    // Fired when a user goes bac a period.
+Returns moment.js objects for the
-    today: function(month){ }
+    // updated start and end date.
+    previousPeriod: function (start, end) {...},
+    // Fired whenever the time period changes as configured in lengthOfTime.
+    // Returns moment.js objects for the updated start and end date.
+    onPeriodChange: function (start, end) {...}
   },

   // use the 'touchstart' event instead of 'click'